DestructionCatalyst/vk_education_project/README.md

 # A project developed during the Backend course in VK Education

-A web server with RESTful API, written in Django.
+A web server with RESTful JSON API, written in Django.